miku/goexp/Language/StdlibInterfaces.md

 > To avoid using an intermediate buffer entirely, types can implement interfaces to read and write directly.
 When implemented, the Copy() function will **avoid the intermediate buffer** and use these implementations directly.

-* maybe not the best use case: io.ReaderFrom &mdash; a data structure, that know how to deserialize itself (maybe better to use an [encoding.TextUnmarshaler](https://golang.org/pkg/encoding/#TextUnmarshaler).

 ----

 ## Use cases | io.ReaderFrom